Biruk-Buye/king_-country_-houses/README.md

 **Conclusion**

-Upon comparing models, we found that Lasso had the greatest predictive power.
+Upon comparing models, we found that XGBoost had the greatest predictive power.